sguazt/RUBiS/README.md

 ### Compilation Steps

-In the following we refer to the variable `$RUBIS\_HOME` as a variable containing the path pointing to this version of RUBiS.
+In the following we refer to the variable `$RUBIS_HOME` as a variable containing the path pointing to this version of RUBiS.

-1. Move to the `$RUBIS\_HOME' directory.
+1. Move to the `$RUBIS_HOME` directory.

 	$ cd $RUBIS_HOME